Conduct and Interpret a Multinomial Logistic Regression

 What is Multinomial Logistic Regression?

 Multinomial Logistic Regression is the regression analysis to conduct when the dependent variable is nominal with more than two levels.
 Similar to multiple linear regression, the multinomial regression is a predictive analysis.
-Multinomial regression is used to explain the relationship between one nominal dependent variable and one or more independent variables.
+You use multinomial regression to explain the relationship between one nominal dependent variable and one or more independent variables.

 How can we apply the binary logistic regression principle to a multinomial variable (e.g. 1/2/3)?